wso2-extensions/siddhi-execution-env/docs/api/latest.md

 from keyStream env:getEnvironmentProperty(key) as FunctionOutput insert into outputStream;
 ```
-<p style="word-wrap: break-word">This query returns the Java environment property corresponding to the key from the 'keyStream' as 'FunctionOutput' to the outputStream.</p>
+<p style="word-wrap: break-word">This query returns the Java environment property that corresponds with the key from the 'keyStream' as 'FunctionOutput' to the outputStream.</p>

 ### getOriginIPFromXForwarded *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#function">(Function)</a>*